Chief, Division of Development & Behavioral Pediatrics

 Lisa Latzkus, NP, joined the KCRC Inpatient Unit in July 2008.
 She is an Advanced Practice Nurse 2 – Acute Care Pediatric Nurse Practitioner with a Master of Science in Nursing and is currently pursuing a PhD of Arts and Sciences in Nursing.
 In 2011, she was selected for the “Magnet Nurse Excellence Award in Clinical Practice” and "Nurse of Distinction Award” at the University of Virginia.

 Kelley Henson, NP, joined the Division of Developmental-Behavioral Pediatrics in 2012.
 She is a graduate of Vanderbilt University with a Master of Science in Nursing, a certified Pediatric Nurse Practitioner Acute Care, and a Certified Lactation Consultant.
-Ms. Henson is a developmental consultant at Kluge Children’s Rehabilitation Center and sees pediatric patients in the cerebral palsy transition clinics.
+Ms. Henson is a developmental consultant and sees pediatric patients in the cerebral palsy transition clinics.